Looking to do a day trip from Osaka to Hiroshima and Miyajima?

 What to do on Miyajima Island

+When the tide is high it appears to be floating on the water (hence the name).
 When I arrived it was low tide but at least then one could walk out close to it.
 On the way out at the end of the day the sea had come up and submerged the base of it.

-The gate is about a ten minute walk from where the ferry will drop you off.
+The gate is about a ten-minute walk from where the ferry will drop you off.

-Itsukushima Floating Tori Gate.
+Itsukushima Floating Torii Gate.

 Itsukushima Shrine.

-Praying with monk inside the shrine.
+Praying with monks inside the shrine.

 Miyajima Ropeway

-The best way to get to the top of Miyajima is to take the ropeway (cable car).
+The best way to get to the top of Miyajima Island is to take the ropeway (cable car).
+It’s a several-minute walk from Itsukushima Shrine to the ropeway station.

 Miyajima ropeway.

-At the top of Miyajima you can walk around some short trails and there are two observatories for great views, the Shishiwa Observatory and the Mount Misen Observatory.
+There are two observatories for great views of the surrounding area, the Shishiwa Observatory and the Mount Misen Observatory.

+There are a few temples and shrines to see on the top as well.
 Spend a bit of time up there to take in the peace of the place.

 View from the top of Miyajima.

-If you are feeling up to it you can also hike back down the mountain on a trail that doesnt take too long to go down.
+If you are feeling up to it you can also hike back down the mountain on a trail that doesn’t take too long to go down.
 But if you’re short on time by this point then take the cable car to be safe.

 But if you hike down you may be able to see a deer or two.

-A deer seen while hiking on Miyajima.
+A deer is seen while hiking on Miyajima.

 Back at the bottom check to see what the water is doing around the Floating Tori Gate as it may by now be different from when you came in, allowing for different styles of photos.

-Hiroshima Atomic Bomb Dome at night (obviously at night).
+Hiroshima Atomic Bomb Dome at night.

 Take a walk around the streets a bit and soak up the modern vibe that can be found in all of Japan’s big cities.

-Hiroshima also is famous for its okonomiyaki so try and grab one for dinner before going from Hiroshima to Osaka.
+Hiroshima is famous for its okonomiyaki so try and grab one for dinner before going from Hiroshima to Osaka.

 Hiroshima okonomiyaki.

-Osaka to Hiroshima Miyajima Day Trip
+Hiroshima Day Trip

-If you plan more day trips from Osaka (or Kyoto) then my post about the 13 best day trips from Osaka will give you loads of good ideas.
+That all makes for a great day trip from Osaka to Hiroshima.
+If you plan more day trips from Osaka then my article about the best day trips from Osaka will give you plenty of good ideas.

 If you end up choosing to stay in the Hiroshima area instead of doing a day trip from Osaka then be sure to take the ferry and visit Matsuyama to see the historic Matsuyama Castle and Dogo Onsen.